rzellem/EXOTIC/Documentation/English/EXOTIC Installation Instructions for Windows 10.md

 Read the details of these two approaches below and select the best option for you:

-### Google Colab - *RECOMMENDED*:
+### Google Colab

 Google Colab is a free facility (available to anyone with a Google account) where you may write and run Python programs within your web browser without installing anything on your local machine.
-Running EXOTIC in the Google Colab is the recommended option for all users as it offers a more user-friendly and interactive experience.
-It is especially recommended for new EXOTIC users, students and those analysing data via remote observatories.
+Running EXOTIC in the Google Colab is the better option for all users who are seeking a more user-friendly and interactive experience.
+It is especially useful for new EXOTIC users, students and those analysing data via remote observatories.

 To use Google Colab to run EXOTIC follow the links on the home page of the [EXOTIC Project on GitHub](https://github.com/rzellem/EXOTIC).